 The Child Life Process

-What is the WORK of a child life specialist?
+What is does a child life specialist do?

 Encourages optimum development of children facing a broad range of challenging experiences, especially related to healthcare and hospitalization.

 Provides information, support and guidance to parents, siblings, and other family members